nestjs/jwt/README.md

 #### jwtService.sign(payload: string | Object | Buffer, options?: JwtSignOptions): string

 The sign method is an implementation of jsonwebtoken `.sign()`.
 Differing from jsonwebtoken it also allows an additional `secret`, `privateKey`, and `publicKey` properties on `options` to override options passed in from the module.
 It only overrides the `secret`, `publicKey` or `privateKey` though not a `secretOrKeyProvider`.
+NOTE: Will throw an exception for asynchronous version of `secretOrKeyProvider`;

 #### jwtService.signAsync(payload: string | Object | Buffer, options?: JwtSignOptions): Promise\<string\>